savirhkhan/Practice-Python/README.md

 # Practice-Python
-I have created some programs in pythons for practice .
-Feel free to make the modifications.
+There are some basic Python to do some basic task, I'll keep on adding more program in this repo.
+Feel free for any suggesting and appropriate modification.